What is SearchAnything?

 |Damage||Internet browser tracking (potential privacy issues), display of unwanted ads, redirects to dubious websites.|

 Shield My Searches, SearchStreams and Online Forms Hub are the names of other browser hijackers.
-As a rule, such apps are designed to promote address of some fake search engine and gather various information.
-Also, most of them are advertised as useful, legitimate apps that supposed to improve browsing experience, deliver various features, etc. Nevertheless, it is common that browser hijackers are useless (do not deliver any value) and cause various problems.
-Therefore, if Shield My Searches or any other app of this type is installed on a browser and/or operating system, then it should be uninstalled from it immediately.
+Generally, these apps promote the address of a fake search engine and gather various information.
+Most are advertised as useful, legitimate apps that supposedly improve the browsing experience, deliver various features, etc.

 How did SearchAnything install on my computer?

-Notification saying that SearchAnything can read and change certain data:
+Notification stating that SearchAnything can read and change certain data:

 SearchAnything download page opened with Firefox

-Notification saying that SearchAnything can access various data:
+Notification stating that SearchAnything can access various data:

-Website which gets opened after installation of SearchAnything browser hijacker:
+Website which is opened after installation of the SearchAnything browser hijacker: